RPTST/ffmpeg-cpp/README.md

 **BE CAREFULL : ALL CHANGES ARE NOW UNDER GPL V3** (file an issue if you need something) [@ebachard](https://github.com/ebachard) 2020/04/22

+This is the Linux port.
+Maybe the Windows version works, but I'm unsure, and I'd suggest you to go to the Raveler page ( [Raveler/ffmpeg-cpp](https://github.com/Raveler/ffmpeg-cpp) )

 # ffmpeg-cpp
 A clean C++ wrapper around the ffmpeg libraries which can be used in any C++ project or C# project (with DllImport or CLR).
 Makes the most commonly used functionality of FFmpeg easily available for any C++ projects with an easy-to-use interface.
 The full power of FFmpeg compacted in 10 lines of C++ code: if this sounds useful to you, read on!